-Should You Bathe Kittens?
+Should You Even Bathe Kittens?

-The short answer is no. Unless you have a very good reason to, do not bathe kittens.
+The short answer is: No. Unless you have a very good reason to, do not bathe kittens.

 Also, some of their systems just haven't yet fully matured.
-Just like their eyes take three more weeks to develop, so do other parts in their body, including their immune system and the systems that control their body temperature.
+Just like their eyes take three more weeks to develop, so do other parts of their body, including their immune system and the systems that control their body temperature.